arichnad/packagemonkey/README.md

 Once you have added an SVG or mini-icon to the desktop directory then you should regenerate the packaging again so that the Makefile is updated.

+If you're packaging an application made using Qt Creator then make sure that the project file exists within the src subdirectory and has the same name as the project.
+For example:

+    src/foobar.pro

 Changelog
 ---------